oppia/oppia-web-developer-docs/Writing-backend-tests.md

 All classes and tests written below are just examples, and not actual code in the codebase.

+# Generating Coverage Reports

+This is a a really useful tool while writing backend tests.
+Coverage reports specify which lines of each file have not been used in any test, and the overall coverage percentage of each file.
+So, while writing a test for some function or a class, a coverage report can be generated to verify that all lines of the function/class have been included in the tests.

+**The ultimate goal is to achieve 100% backend coverage.**

+To generate backend coverage, a flag should be added to the command that runs backend tests.

+`bash scripts/run_backend_tests.sh --generate_coverage_report`

+The report lists each backend file along with the lines missing coverage in tests.

 # Writing tests for Domain classes - Unit tests

 Things to keep in mind when writing a unit test: